uncognic/uncognic.github.io/index.md

 # **wjk4**
-hey there! i'm your local computer guy. i program in batch (if you call that a programming language) and i know a little bit of python. [here's the source code for this site](https://github.com/wjk4/wjk4.github.io)
+hey there! i'm your local computer guy. i program in batch (if you call that a programming language) and i know a little bit of python. and as you can see, i am by no means a web designer [here's the source code for this site](https://github.com/wjk4/wjk4.github.io)

 # **Socials**